The aim of managing a workers' compensation claim is to:

 Workers Rehabilitation and Compensation Act 1988 (eg are appropriately adjusted for Award changes, 'step down' requirements, paid holidays etc).
 Any additional amounts paid by an agency are the direct responsibility of the agency - not the Tasmanian Risk Management Fund.
 JLT has the authority to refuse incorrect or incomplete claims for reimbursement.
 It is also important that JLT is advised of weekly income replacement payments made during the excess period (and which are therefore not reimbursable by JLT), to ensure that its records are complete;

-- providing JLT with written directions on the administration of workers' compensation claims; and
+- providing JLT with written directions on the administration of workers' compensation claims.

-- ensuring that the Office of the Director of Public Prosecutions is furnished with all necessary instructions and assistance when seeking legal advice.
+- ensuring that the Office of the Solicitor-General is furnished with all necessary instructions and assistance when seeking legal advice.

 In addition, the employer must: